 The creative director flushed red, said she had only thumb-nailed the intro really, and changed the subject.

 Everybody’s writing a book, it seems.

-It took me fifteen years to develop my book from quickly scribbled short story to a 344-page finished product.
+It took me fifteen years to develop my book from a quickly scribbled short story to a 344-page finished product.
 And mine proved to be a novel on women, eating disorders, body image and the like.

 “Self-help always sells,” my family said approvingly.

 Uh, no, it not self-help.
 Not by any means.
 It’s an up-close and personal look at the world of adult women who suffer from a range of eating disorders.

 Not an easy book to write.
 Not an easy book to read.